Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 #### Adventures Out of Time

 The most effective way to reveal characters' missing memories is to revisit them as an adventure.
-Players might run lower-level versions of their characters or use the survivors from Survivors to represent their past selves.
+Players might run lower-level versions of their characters or use the survivors from [[\5.
+Mechanics\Rules\Variant Rules\Survivors (VRGR).md|Survivors]] to represent their past selves.
 Or characters might play forgotten versions of themselves—perhaps very different from who they are now—or individuals in the memories of another character.
 Run this adventure as an experience detached from your campaign's timeline, a flashback that relates the terrors of being a victim of the mind flayers' plots.
 Death likely doesn't mean much in these adventures, as characters somehow survived to remember their traumas—perhaps through miraculous mind flayer surgeries.
 However, developments in the past can provide all manner of revelations, potentially unveiling terrifying truths hidden within characters' own minds and bodies.

 ## Borca

-_Domain of Desire and Deceit_
+*Domain of Desire and Deceit*

 - **Darklords.** Ivana Boritsi and Ivan Dilisnya
 - **Genres.** "Gothic horror" and "psychological horror"